 Things to do in Queenstown

 - The usual!
-Ski or snowboard, skydive, bungy jump, Shotover Jet, Onsen Hot Pools, hitting the town etc.
+Ski or snowboard (I love the Remarkables for Queenstown snow adventures), skydive, bungy jump, Shotover Jet, Onsen Hot Pools, hitting the town etc.

 - Ziplining with Ziptrek was an awesome adventure activity with crazy views.
 We chose the 6-line three hour trip and had a fantastic time learning about Queenstown’s history, the flora and fauna, and ending with the world’s steepest tree-to-tree zipline!